bcirwis2021/bcirwis2021.github.io/schedule2.md

 [Carlos Cinelli](https://carloscinelli.com/) is a PhD Candidate in Statistics at UCLA.
 He will join the Statistics Department at the University of Washington as an assistant professor, this Fall 2021.
-His work focuses on developing new causal and statistical methods for transparent and robust causal claims in the empirical sciences."
+His work focuses on developing new causal and statistical methods for transparent and robust causal claims in the empirical sciences.

 ## Ralf Herbrich
 [Ralf Herbrich](https://scholar.google.com.au/citations?user=RuvHkikAAAAJ&hl=en) (Zalando)